Skip to content

 stars-rating-full stars-rating-full stars-rating-full stars-rating-full stars-rating-full

-I have never had an account with this company.
-I was recently charged over 600 dollars for something.
 I haven't ordered anything and haven't received anything.
 This is an obvious fraud and they are not responding.
 I have called and now e mailed.
 It has been 5 days since I called.
-Horrible response.
-Companies that do this should not be in business.

 View full review